Zelenskyy says to win the war, US needs to lift limits on striking military targets inside Russia

 Australia, New Zealand, Japan and South Korea are notably taking part in the summit.

-Zelenskyy will join allied leaders later for a meeting of the NATO-Ukraine Council, a forum set up a year ago for the 32 allies and Kyiv to meet on an equal footing to share concerns and information.
+Zelenskyy joined allied leaders later for a meeting of the NATO-Ukraine Council, a forum set up a year ago for the 32 allies and Kyiv to meet on an equal footing to share concerns and information.

 On Wednesday, NATO leaders promised Ukraine that it is on an "irreversible path" to membership, although it can only join sometime after the war, when the allies agree that it has met all the conditions.